ZKBitcoinToken/Testnet_Paymaster_Miner_zkBitcoin_Linux/README.md

 <b>May need to run script a few times to install everything</b>
 <b>Script will restart computer after installing display driver graphics</b>
-<h2>To run the miner</h2>
-to run the miner after dependicies are all installed

 Mines normally using your eth account to mint the tokens